AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

 ## What to do next

-After you add a domain name, WAF forwards access requests to your website for protection.
+After you add the domain name, access requests to the website are protected by WAF.
 You can also configure website protection configurations for better protection.

-WAF provides multiple protection features to protect your website against different types of attacks.
+WAF provides multiple protection features to protect your websites against different types of attacks.
 Among the features, only **RegEx Protection Engine** and **HTTP Flood Protection** are enabled by default.
-The RegEx Protection Engine feature protects your website against common web attacks, such as SQL injection, XSS, and webshell upload.
-The HTTP Flood Protection feature protects your website against HTTP flood attacks.
+The RegEx Protection Engine feature protects your websites against common web attacks, such as SQL injection, XSS, and webshell upload.
+The HTTP Flood Protection feature protects your websites against HTTP flood attacks.
 You need to manually enable other features and configure protection rules.
 For more information, see [Overview](/intl.en-US/Website Protection Settings/Overview.md).

 ## Upload HTTPS certificates